natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-11-golden-gai-tokyo.md

 description: Exploring the vibrant and historical charm of Golden Gai in Tokyo, where yakuza once ran the bars, captured beautifully in this brush pen drawing.
 emoji: 🍶
 tags:
+  - 🇯🇵 Japan
+  - ⚔️ Enemies
-  - 🏙️ districts
+  - 🏙️ Landmarks
-  - 🍻 bars
+  - 🌀 Complexity
-  - 🔥 history
+  - 🌍 Culture
 haiku: |
   Neon lights flicker,
   Yakuza's whispers linger,